Behaviour and Expectations

 We encourage children to report all incidents of name-calling, including racist names, violence or bullying.
 These incidents are taken very seriously, dealt with swiftly and are recorded.

 Each Friday we have a Celebration Assembly.
-During our assembly children who have done something extra special are recorded in our Special Mention Book and have their successes shared with the school community and written in our newsletter.
+During our assembly children who have done something extra special are recorded in our Special Mention Book and have their successes shared with the school community.

 Our expectations that underpin our behaviour policy are: